iamsheyi/ELK-STACK-PROJECT/README.md

 3. Create a filebeat installation playbook

+a.
 Create another Ansible playbook that accomplishes the Linux Filebeat installation instructions

-  The playbook should: Download the filebeat.deb file using this link
+b.
+Download the filebeat.deb file using this link

   curl -L -O https://artifacts.elastic.co/downloads/beats/filebeat/filebeat-7.7.1-amd64.deb

   Install the .deb file using the dpkg command:
     dpkg -i filebeat-7.7.1-amd64.deb

-	Copy the filebeat configuration file from your ansible container to your webserver VMs
+c.Copy the filebeat configuration file from the ansible container to the webserver VMs

 	The ansible module provided was used as template to setup the entire configuration file